HwWobbe/WipHww/README.md

 * 2020.05
 * * https://github.com/akhater/akhater.github.io/tree/master/drift
 * * Re-organize some of this page
+* investigate and repair TW5 saveFails at Dfx.
+Confirmed these are local to SysH and may be SysD Azure interactions.
+* * First: do a USB install with the new capabilities
 * 2020.04:
 * * dealing with extended CoVid19 lockdown Business issues